radicle-dev/heartwood/radicle-cli/examples/rad-node.md

 ╰──────────────────────────────────────────────────────╯
 ```

-This is the same as using the `--repos` flag, but if we wish to see
-which nodes we are specifically tracking, then we use the `--nodes`
+If we wish to see which nodes we are following:
-flag:

 ```
-$ rad node tracking --nodes ╭───────────────────────────────────────────────────────────────────────────╮
+$ rad node following ╭───────────────────────────────────────────────────────────────────────────╮
 │ DID                                                        Alias   Policy │
 ├───────────────────────────────────────────────────────────────────────────┤